 It has the right brilliance, it is environmentally-friendly, and as beautiful as diamonds, but costs much less.
 So is it the best alternative for diamonds?

 Diamonds are graded based on the 4 C's (cut, color, clarity, and carat weight) system by the Gemological Institute of America (GIA) to determine its value.
 Color grading uses an alphabetical scale from D to K. Colorless diamonds get a "D" while the ones with strong yellow or brown overtones receive a "K".
 Ratings G, H, and I are for near-colorless diamonds.

 The GIA only grades earth-mined or man-made diamonds.
 Moissanite is a simulated gemstone which means that it cannot be graded for any of the 4 C's.
-Sapphire, Morganite, Zirconia, and other alternatives to diamond are excluded from grading as well.
+Sapphire, Morganite, and other gemstone alternatives to diamond are excluded from grading, as well.
 However, while the GIA won't give a mark for Moissanite, other organizations can facilitate the grading.
 These gemologists and jewelers will also use GIA's scale to determine the Moissanite's color and clarity as a standard guideline.

 Where Moissanite Stands in the Color Chart

 The diamond color chart categorizes diamonds in three color ranges.
 They are K-Z, which refers to the colors faint yellow to deeper yellow; G-J, which refers to the nearly colorless category; and D-F, which classifies as colorless.
 The moissanite ten years ago falls on the G-J range.
 That’s because the technology that makes a gemstone colorless was unavailable at that time.
 Now, lab-created moissanite can fall on the D or E category.
 You can now buy moissanite that is colorless to completely colorless per the diamond color chart and still be able to save more than buying a diamond.